doaleix/apx-manual/docs/02-Advanced-Admin/09-Styles/02-conditional-styles.md

 If an element of this type has elements inside, will be drawn in this style instead of the first column.

-In this case a central node with elements inside will be displayed with the map style _"cpd_cpd_with_elements"_ instead of the style _"cpd"_
+In this case a central node with elements inside will be displayed with the map style _"cpd_with_elements"_ instead of the style _"cpd"_

 As an example, following the styles used so far this is how a cpd would look like empty: